 Sarah is a case manager with Discovery Mood & Anxiety Program in Crownsville, Maryland.
 She received her bachelor’s in psychology,with focuses in sociology, anthropology and public health from Goucher College.
 Sarah works with patients to identify resources and treatment options once they discharge.

-Rayelle is a case manager at the Discovery Mood & Anxiety program in Crownsville, Maryland.
+Rayelle is a licensed graduate professional counselor.
 Originally from New York, Rayelle received her bachelor’s in theatre from SUNY Purchase and master’s in clinical mental health counseling from Long Island University.
 Rayelle has over 10 years of experience working in various settings from foster care to higher education.
-Most recently she worked with students of all learning abilities at a college program in New York.
-There she taught courses, provided coaching and designed the social and recreational programming.
-She is passionate about helping people develop goals and build on their strengths.
+Most recently she worked with students of all learning abilities at a college program in New York where she taught courses, provided coaching and designed the social and recreational programming.
+Rayelle is passionate about helping people develop goals and build on their strengths.
 When she is not at Discovery, you can find her at the movies, traveling, trying new foods or reading a good book.